 All of West Fraser's U.K. operations entered into Kyoto climate change energy efficiency agreements in 2001, which have resulted in significant tax and energy efficiency cost savings.
-A cap-and-trade carbon trading program has been in place in Europe since 2005.
-Biomass heat energy generating units have enabled our European mills to comply with energy efficiency targets and have resulted in a surplus of carbon credits and renewable heat incentives (RHI) across our European business.
+A cap-and-trade carbon trading program has been in place in the U.K. and Europe since 2005.
+Biomass heat energy generating units have enabled our U.K. and

+European mills to comply with energy efficiency targets and have resulted in a surplus of carbon credits and renewable heat incentives (RHI) across our businesses.